Plymouth Colony: Landings at Provincetown and Plymouth

 The Mayflower dropped anchor in Plymouth Harbor on December 16 and spent three days looking for a settlement site.
 They rejected several sites, including one on Clark's Island and another at the mouth of the Jones River, in favor of the site of a recently abandoned settlement which had been occupied by the Patuxet tribe.
 The location was chosen largely for its defensive position.
 The settlement would be centered on two hills: Cole's Hill, where the village would be built, and Fort Hill, where a defensive cannon would be stationed.
-Also important in choosing the site was the fact that the prior villagers had cleared much of the land, making agriculture relatively easy.
+Also important in choosing the site was that the prior villagers had cleared much of the land, making agriculture relatively easy.
 Fresh water for the colony was provided by Town Brook and Billington Sea.
 There are no contemporaneous accounts to verify the legend, but Plymouth Rock is often hailed as the point where the colonists first set foot on their new homeland.

 The area where the colonists settled had been identified as "New Plymouth" in maps which John Smith published in 1614.
 The colonists elected to retain the name for their own settlement, in honor of their final point of departure from Plymouth, Devon.